criteo/cuttle/README.md

 ### Scalafmt

 We use Scalafmt to enforce style.
 The minimal config is found in the .scalafmt.conf file (you probably won't make any friends if you change this).

+Several ways to use it:

+1. We provide a `git-init-scalafmt-precommit-hook.sh` that **replaces you git precommit hook** by a Scalafmt check.

+__Note__:
+  - It works only in UNIX like systems with bash installed.
+  - You need a Scalafmt installed in your PATH in CLI mode(Scalafmt in CLI mode](http://scalameta.org/scalafmt/#CLI).

-To use you can install the [IntelliJ plugin](http://scalameta.org/scalafmt/#IntelliJ) and use the familiar shift-ctrl-L shortcut.
+2. You can install the [IntelliJ plugin](http://scalameta.org/scalafmt/#IntelliJ) and use the familiar shift-ctrl-L shortcut.

-You can also use the sbt plugin:
+3. You can also use the sbt plugin:
 ```
 $> sbt "scalafmt -i"
 ```